Lean Manufacturing Consulting and Training

 3. Determine which steps in the process create value and which generate waste.
 This involves critically examining each process step and determining if it is value-creating or if it is waste.

 4. Create a work flow with fewer interruptions.
-Similar to the concept of one-piece flow, this step determines where work flow can be uninterrupted.
+Similar to the concept of continuous flow, this step determines where work flow can be uninterrupted.
 This is usually done by combining steps into one (and perhaps having one individual perform several steps in sequence.)

 5. Determine how to control work between areas of flow.
 This step is mostly about prioritizing work.
 Just as in manufacturing, pull systems or FIFO lanes are implemented to control work between steps.